 Finals.
-The host is required to videotape all competition and upload it Krossover within three hours of the conclusion of the match.
-Teams may also receive a secondary format of the game film (e.g., DVD, thumb drive, etc.).
+The host is required to videotape each match and upload the film to the Krossover film exchange within three hours of the conclusion of the match.

 Television

 If an NCAA championship is to be televised, the NCAA championship manager or NCAA media coordinator will notify the host media coordinator and note any needs specific to television, such as power, press row space, etc. Information about NCAA broadcasts can be found online at ncaa.com/media.